KaiWyrmsbane/JamesPersonalSite/README.md

 ## Features Used In Project
 1. Create an accessible responsive menu
-2. Run an accessibility check and make and document the adjustments in your readme
-3. Create accordion boxes to display different types of information
+2. Create accordion boxes to display different types of information
-4. Run PageSpeed Insights from google.com get a score of 80 or better
+3. Run PageSpeed Insights from google.com get a score of 80 or better
 ![image](https://user-images.githubusercontent.com/70355800/228944014-99ea9b88-7411-48a5-b6c9-a637f5ca8e92.png)
-5. Add your own transition animation(s) to an element on hover.
+4. Add your own transition animation(s) to an element on hover.

 ## How to install this example and see how it works
 1. Install Visual Studio Code